How to Treat a Dog with a Broken or Ripped Off Nail

 What to expect at a veterinary visit for an injured dog nail

 Once at the vet’s office, your veterinarian will start him on pain medication.
 He or she may need to sedate him to remove the broken nail.
 The quick will need to be cleaned carefully and usually a bandage will be placed.
 Depending on the severity of the injury and how much quick is exposed, the bandage may need to stay on for several days.
 Your dog may be sent home on antibiotics to prevent infection, as well as pain medication to keep him comfortable.
 Once home, the bandage (if used) and injured foot will need to be kept clean and dry.
 Do not allow your dog to lick his injured nail.
-If he won’t leave it alone, you may need to purchase an E-collar (i.e. Elizabethan collar; known to some as “the cone of shame”) for him to wear.
+If he won’t leave it alone, you may need to purchase an E-collar (i.e. Elizabethan collar; known to some as “the cone of shame”) or dog cone alternatives for him to wear.
 Give all medications as prescribed.
 Pain usually subsides within a few days.
 Risk of infection usually passes after about a week.
 Note that sometimes the nail doesn’t grow back normally if the cells at the base of the nail (where the skin meets the nail) were damaged.
 Have your vet recheck it if you are not sure if it is healing well.
 If you want to avoid costly vet bills, explore our pet health insurance for dogs and see how you can save.

 Why do my dog’s toenails keep breaking?